 7. Can Help Burn Calories

 Although a combination of diet and exercise is the best approach for weight loss, cycling can help you burn calories.
 The faster you cycle, the more calories you’ll burn because your body uses more energy to pedal quicker.
 Specifically, intervals of high-intensity cycling can burn a significant number of calories in as little as 30 minutes.
-According to Harvard Health, for a moderate 30-minute stationary bike workout, a person weighing 155 pounds can expect to burn about 250 calories.
+According to Harvard Health6, for a moderate 30-minute stationary bike workout, a person weighing 155 pounds can expect to burn about 250 calories.

 8. Mental Health Benefits